EficodeDemoOrg/copilot-php/.github-copilot-exercises/vscode/github_copilot_exercises.md

    - Examine the generated test structure

 2. **Controller Testing**
-   - Select a method from `TaskController.php`
+   - Select a method from `src/Controllers/TaskController.php`
    - Use `/tests` and observe how Copilot handles more complex scenarios
-   - Ask follow-up questions like "How would I mock the dependencies?"
+   - Ask follow-up questions like "How would I mock the TaskService dependencies in PHPUnit?"

 3. **Custom Test Scenarios**
-   - Ask: "Generate edge case tests for the Task model validation"
+   - Ask: `Generate edge case tests for the Task model validation`
-   - Request: "Create integration tests for the TaskService class"
+   - Request: `Create integration tests for the TaskService class`

 **Learning Goal:** Understand how to generate comprehensive tests and testing strategies.